baetyl/baetyl/doc/us-en/overview/OpenEdge-design.md

 _**NOTE**: At present, the hot load adopts the method of full update, which stops all the old application modules and then starts all new application modules, so the service provided by the module will be interrupted.
 In addition, decompressing the new application package will directly overwrite the old application files, and the redundant old application files will not be cleaned up._

-_**TIP**: If the device can't connect to the external network or leave the cloud management, you can remove the cloud configuration item and run it offline._
+_**TIP**: If the device can't connect to the external network or leave the cloud management, you can remove the `cloud` configuration item and run it offline._

 ### API

 The OpenEdge master program exposes a set of HTTP APIs that currently support getting idle ports, starting and stopping modules.
-API server listens to unix domain socket by default on linux system, var/openedge.sock under working directory; listens to TCP address on other systems, and tcp://127.0.0.1:50050 is the default address.
+API server listens to unix domain socket by default on linux system, `var/openedge.sock` under working directory; listens to TCP address on other systems, and `tcp://127.0.0.1:50050` is the default configuration of `address`.
 Developers can modify the listening address via the [api](../tutorials/local/Config-interpretation.md#master-configuration) configuration.
 In order to facilitate management, we have made a division of the module.
-The module loaded from var/db/openedge/module/module.yml is called the resident module.
+The module loaded from [var/db/openedge/module/module.yml](https://github.com/baidu/openedge/tree/5010a0d8a4fc56241d5febbc03fdf1b3ec28905e/example/docker/var/db/openedge/module/module.yml) is called the resident module.
 The module started by resident module through the API is called the temporary module which should be stopped by the same resident module.
 When OpenEdge exits, all resident modules will be stopped in reverse order.
 The resident module will also call the API to stop the module it starts.
 In the end, if there are missing temporary modules, they will be stopped in randomly order.
 To access the API, you need to provide an account username and password.
 Set the following two request headers:

 > - x-iot-edge-username: account username which is the resident module name
-> - x-iot-edge-password: account password which is the resident module token, obtained from the environment variable using ```module.GetEnv(module.EnvOpenEdgeModuleToken)```.
+> - x-iot-edge-password: account password which is the resident module token, obtained from the environment variable using `module.GetEnv(module.EnvOpenEdgeModuleToken)`.
 A temporary token is generated for each resident module when the master program starts.

 The official function module will call this API to start and stop the function instance (runtime) module.
 When the function module stops, it is responsible for stopping all the temporary modules that it starts.